FAQs

 What actually happens when we meet?

-We usually gather in a park or quiet outdoor space.
+For now, we gather in a park or quiet outdoor space.

 We start with a short reading or reflection, walk together silently for a while, and then let conversation happen naturally – or stay quiet if that feels right.